jedipunkz/keyboard-checker/README.md

-# Keyboard Key Checker
+# Keyboard Checker

 ![Keyboard Key Checker](static/keyboard-checker.png)

-A web application that displays an 85-key keyboard layout with real-time key press detection.
-When you press physical keyboard keys, the corresponding keys on the screen highlight in red, and key information is displayed below.
+A web application that displays an keyboard layout with real-time key press detection.
+When you press physical keyboard keys, the corresponding keys on the screen highlight, and key information is displayed below.

 ## Features

-- Visual 85-key keyboard layout display
+- Visual keyboard layout display
 - Real-time key press detection
 - Display of key code, key name, and code value
-- Responsive design
-- Docker Compose support

 ## Setup